-The Pantheon is one of Rome’s Top 10 tourist attractions and one of the city’s best preserved monuments.
+The Pantheon is one of the Top 10 tourist attractions of Rome and one of the city’s best preserved monuments.
 Although it started its existence as a pagan temple dedicated to all the Gods it is at present a Catholic church and officially called Santa Maria ad Martyres.
 It has survived virtually unaltered since it was erected in the 2nd century AD.
-The structure of its domed interior is unique in Rome.
+The structure of its domed interior is unique.

-The Pantheon is located in the heart of Rome and its facade faces the south side of the Piazza della Rotonda.
+The facade of the Pantheon faces the south side of the Piazza della Rotonda.

 The very first version of the Pantheon was constructed by Agrippa, in the year 27 BC.
 Agrippa was both the advisor and son-in-law of the Emperor Augustus.
 At the time it was only meant to be a temple dedicated to Mars and Venus, the protective Gods of the family Julius.
 At the time the entrance was on the southern side.